RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

 The explanation is that the radius of the cell is determined with an edge-detection algorithm applied to the phase image.
-Since the edge-detection algorithm determines the edge on the slope of the phase profile (not where the phase profile starts to deviate from the background), it underestimates the radius.
+Since the edge-detection algorithm determines the edge on the slope of the phase profile and not where the phase profile starts to deviate from the background, it underestimates the radius.
 The solution to this problem is to take into account the full phase image when determining RI and radius :cite:`Kemper2007` :cite:`Mueller2018`.